Heroin Addiction

 Heroin Withdrawal

 As with other powerful drugs, heroin users often find themselves using more and more of the drug just to counteract the withdrawal symptoms, which are severe.
-Flu like symptoms and body pain are common, accompanied by extreme stomach cramps, vomiting and diarrhea.
-These effects are compounded by psychological issues, anxiety and depression.
-Combined, these physical and mental pains drive the user to use more of the drug.
+Flu-like symptoms and body pain are common, accompanied by extreme stomach cramps, vomiting, and diarrhea.
+These effects are compounded by psychological issues, anxiety, and depression.
+Combined, these physical and mental pains drive the user to desperately seek more of the drug.

 How People Become Addicted